FedDebug: Systematic Debugging for Federated Learning Applications: 's Debugging Constructs

 \section{\tool's Debugging Constructs}

-The goal of \tool is to facilitate an FL application developer in isolating a faulty client responsible for deteriorating the global training.
+The goal of \tool is to facilitate an FL application developer in isolating a faulty client responsible for deteriorating the global model performance.
 Recent studies emphasize the need for debugging techniques in FL applications and the challenges associated with providing debugging support in FL frameworks~\cite{kairouz2021advances}.
-To this end, we must overcome the following major challenges in designing \tool.
+To this end, we must overcome the following {\em major challenges} in designing \tool.
 First, the privacy concerns of FL put restrictions on any client-side interference.
-Second, the unpredictable and ephemeral nature of clients in FL threatens reproducibility, which is critical for debugging a live system.
-Third, the distributed nature with hundreds of participating clients makes traditional breakpoint debugging ineffective in FL.
+Second, the unpredictable and ephemeral nature of clients in FL poses a threat to reproducibility, which is critical for debugging a live system.
+Third, the distributed nature of FL with hundreds of participating clients makes traditional breakpoint debugging ineffective.
 Pausing the entire FL application at this scale will be prohibitively expensive.
-Therefore, traditional debugging approaches, such as {\tt gdb}, are not suited for the FL systems' scale and architecture.
+Therefore, traditional debugging approaches, such as {\tt gdb}, are not suitable for the scale and architecture of FL systems.

-In \tool, we address the above challenges and advance the systematic FL application debugging.
+In \tool, we address the above challenges and advance systematic FL application debugging.
 We enable realtime, interactive debugging on a simulation of the live FL application.
-To do so, \tool's continuously collects and stores concise telemetry data from a live FL application.
-Whenever a debugging need arises, the developer can interact with the \tool's debugging interface, which uses the telemetry data to regenerate an FL application state.
+To do so, \tool continuously collects and stores concise telemetry data from a live FL application.
+Whenever a debugging need arises, the developer can interact with \tool's debugging interface, which uses the telemetry data, to regenerate an FL application's state.